-- AGRY 60000 Genomics

 - BCHM 42200 Computational Genomics

 - BCHM 52100 Comparative Genomics

 - BIOL 29400 Biology Research

 - BIOL 31200 Great Issues Genomics And Society

 - BIOL 44207 Exploration Of Protein Structure

 - BIOL 44400 Human Genetics

-- BIOL 47800 Introduction to Bioinformatics
+- BIOL 47800 Introduction To Bioinformatics

 - BIOL 49400 Biology Research

 - BIOL 49900 Biology Honors Thesis Research

 - BIOL 56310 Protein Bioinformatics

 - BIOL 58210 Ecological Statistics

-- BIOL 61100 Crystallography Of Macromolecules

 - CS 30700 Software Engineering I

 - CS 34800 Information Systems

 - CS 37300 Data Mining And Machine Learning

 - CS 47300 Web Information Search And Management

+- EAPS 22700 Introduction To Atmospheric Observation And Measurements

 - EAPS 30900 Computer-Aided Analysis For Geosciences

-- EAPS 32000 Physics Of Climate

 - EAPS 42000 Global Change Modeling

 - EAPS 50700 Introduction To Analysis And Computing With Geoscience Data

 - EAPS 50900 Data Analysis Techniques In Earth And Atmospheric Sciences

 - EAPS 51000 Climate Time Series Analysis

 - EAPS 52300 Radar Meteorology

 - EAPS 53000 Extreme Weather And Climate: Science And Risk

 - EAPS 54000 Introduction To Geodesy

 - EAPS 54100 Geodetic Data And Applications

 - EAPS 55700 Introduction To Seismology

 - EAPS 55900 Topics In Seismology

 - EAPS 59100 Advanced Topics In Earth And Atmospheric Sciences

+- PHYS 32300 Research With Big Data I

+- PHYS 32400 Research In Big Data II

+- PHYS 41600 Thermal And Statistical Physics Honors

-- - Course requires approval before it can be used for this certificate (special topics, special assignments, research, etc).
-For a list of course titles already approved, click here (link will be provided). - If course taken is in The Data Mine Learning Community as 1 credit seminar, 3 seminars must be taken to fulfill this requirement. - A minimum of 6 credits must be in coursework outside the student's major requirements. - A grade of C- or better must be earned in any course used to fulfill the certificate.
+- Course requires approval before it can be used for this certificate (special topics, special assignments, research, etc).
+For a list of course titles already approved, click here. - Project must be approved by the College Representative on the Applications In Data Science Curriculum Committee. - Each course can only be used once toward certificate completion; cannot count toward multiple areas. - A minimum of 6 credits must be in coursework outside the student's major requirements. - A grade of C- or better must be earned in any course used to fulfill the certificate.
 Students may also use a Pass (P) in any course used to fulfill the certificate. - Students with a Data Science major are not permitted to receive the Applications In Data Science Certificate. - Transfer credit brought in as an equivalent course is allowed to apply to the certificate requirements; undistributed transfer credit cannot be applied.